sreeram-0xb5e/BrowseAware-ChromeExtension/README.md

 Version: 19.1
 #### What is BrowseAware?

-BrowseAware is a chrome extension built to aid users from getting diverted while they browse.
+BrowseAware is a chrome extension built to help users stay focussed while browsing.

 #### Why should I use BrowseAware?